Skip to Content

 • 2 tablespoons sweet paprika

-• 1 tablespoon chili pepper flakes or hot pepper flakes (optional for spicy)
+• 1 tablespoon chili pepper flakes or hot pepper flakes (for extra spiciness) or to taste (optional)

 • 1 1/2 cup water